liamjjmcnamara/cheesepi/README.md

 The CheesePi python module will be installed at CHEESEPILIB=INSTALL_DIR/cheesepilib/cheesepilib/ The CheesePi configuration file is at $CHEESEPILIB/cheesepi.conf and the measurement task schedule file is at $CHEESEPILIB/schedule.dat

+The speedtest module is from https://pypi.python.org/pypi/speedtest-cli/ Which is under license: Apache License, Version 2.0